Arizona Marijuana Lawyer

 Arizona Law does not allow any driver of a motor vehicle to drive under the influence of any illegal drug.
 The Arizona Medical Marijuana Act or (AMMA), passed in 2010, allows those with a medical marijuana card to possess and use marijuana.
 However, like the use of alcohol or even a legally prescribed drug, an Arizona driver cannot operate a vehicle while impaired.
 If an Arizona driver uses cannabis they cannot drive with an active metabolite of Tetrahydrocannabinol, or as most know it, THC.

-Dove Love Firm is recognized by the following organizations
+Dove Law Firm is recognized by the following organizations

 Real Results from Real Clients